 Feeling desperate, I resigned to the fact that I could not continue the excessive yo-yo dieting.
 I was struggling and needed help.
 I could no longer do this on my own.
 I had just turned 27 and did not want to waste the last few years of my 20’s fixated on my weight and little else.
 Something needed to change.

-I contacted an old friend from school who I knew was a personal trainer and told her my story (Natalie Carter at New Outlook Fitness).
+I contacted an old friend from school who I knew was a personal trainer and told her my story.
 She suggested we meet up to discuss my goals and my current roadblocks.
 That conversation totally opened up my eyes to all of the things I had been doing wrong.
 From my half-hearted attempts at exercise to my penchant for quick fix diets, I was stuck in Plateau Land and now was my time to escape.

 She taught me how to eat for weight loss, which meant no more dieting, she taught me the right exercises for my body type and she taught me how to be confident and positive in order to fulfil my weight loss goals.

-I went off the pill and almost immediately started losing weight, albeit slowly but at a pace that was willing to accept.
+I’m learning new things everyday and the last 6 months have been the best I have had in a very long time.
+I went off the pill and almost immediately started losing weight, albeit slowly but at a pace that I now accept.
 I started training HARD and starting eating normal, healthy and nutritious food again.
-My PCOS was under control with diet and exercise.
-My insulin resistance is was no longer an issue and my blood glucose returned to a normal, healthy level.
+My PCOS is now under control with diet and exercise.
+My insulin resistance is no longer an issue and my blood glucose is at a normal, healthy level.
+I’m currently 78kg which is the lightest I have been in years!
+I still have some ways to go in achieving my goal of 68kg but I know that I will get there.
+I can also finally say that I’m happy with who I am and proud of what I have accomplished and overcome.
+Watch this space; I’m a work in progress.